ibm-cloud-docs/vsrx/known-limitations.md

 * Juniper vSRX Gateway is deployed with networking virtualization using Linux Bridge.
 Linux Bridge based networking virtualization can only achieve limited throughput and never line-rate throughput.

-* Only 1Gbps license and interfaces are supported on Juniper vSRX.
-10Gbps support is coming soon.

 * There is no support to upgrade from Standalone to High-availability mode.

 * IBM Cloud Juniper vSRX Gateway is deployed with Junos OS version `15.1X49-D123`.
 Currently, there is no support for upgrading to a different version.